 In a similar vein if you want ladybirds and blue tits in your garden you’re going to have to tolerate aphids.
 If you keep getting rid of them, using natural methods or not, you’re getting rid of a valuable source of food for wildlife.
 It can be nerve racking to play a waiting game till the predators to arrive, but they will in time.
 I left the netting off my fruit bushes last year and I had very little damage from the gooseberry sawfly, whereas the year before the plant was decimated when I had the net on to protect the fruit from birds.
 It’s also worth remembering that wasps are predators to a lot crop eating insects so don’t be afraid of them if you see them in your garden.
 In fact a lot of wasps are stingless or very unlikely to attack.

-When selecting where to put your food out I’ve been advised to locate it somewhere close to safe landing spots, like a wall, tree or shrub for birds.
+When selecting where to put your food it’s crucial to locate it close to safe landing spots, like a wall, tree or shrub for birds.
 That way birds can check the coast is clear before heading to the feeding station.
+It also allows birds to wait their turn safely near by the feeding station.
 If you can it may be worth putting up a few feeding stations instead of just one.
 This will help to keep birds further apart from one another, helping to avoid disease spreading around them easily.

-Another way to feed wild birds without a feeding station is to grow plants in your garden that provide them with food as and when they need it, like teasels, holly, ivy, hawthorn, rowan trees, cotoneaster, viburnum, shrub roses, honeysuckle.
-Here’s another good blog post on feeding wild birds
+Another way to feed birds without a feeding station is to grow plants in your garden that provide them with food as and when they need it, like teasels, holly, ivy, hawthorn, rowan trees, cotoneaster, viburnum, shrub roses, honeysuckle.
+Here’s another good article on feeding wild birds

 All life needs water so you can do a lot by providing it for wildlife in your garden, whether it’s a bird bath or a pond.
 Whatever water you provide make sure there are landing spots for insects and birds so that they can drink from the water.
 This could be as simple as a stone that sits just above the water line or a water lilly pad.
 If you do have a pond make sure to provide a ramp in and out of it so that hedgehogs can drink from it or climb out if they accidentally fall in.